FixedEffects/InteractiveFixedEffectModels.jl/README.md

 		```

-- `fit` also has keyword arguments:
+- `fit` has also keyword arguments:
 	- `subset`
 	- `weights`: This minimizes the sum of weighted residuals
 	- `lambda` This option implements a Tikhonov regularization, i.e. minimizing the
 		```
 		sum of residuals +  lambda( ||factors||^2 + ||loadings||^2)
 		```
 	- `method`.
-This option allows to vary the optimization method used.
+This option is redirected to the minimization method from Optim.
 It defaults to `:gradient_descent` when estimating a factor model, and `:bfgs` when estimating a linear model with interactive fixed effects.
 Available optimizers are:

+		- `:newton`
 		- `:bfgs`
 		- `:cg`
 		- `:gradient_descent`